 The different treatments work in different ways.
 Nicotine patches slowly release nicotine into the bloodstream to reduce withdrawal symptoms, while inhalers give you an intense hit to combat cravings.

 Prescription-only medicines such as Champix and Zyban can be extremely effective in helping you stop smoking.
 They don’t contain nicotine, but rather dampen cravings and reduce your addiction to cigarettes.

 Zyban was originally designed to treat depression, but it has also been shown to help smokers quit.
 Doctors are not yet entirely clear on the mechanism behind this effect.

 Champix is taken in tablet form, and is currently the only medicine specifically designed to help you stop smoking.
 It stimulates the nicotine receptors in the brain, mimicking the effect of the chemical.
 It also prevents nicotine from attaching to the receptors, meaning that if you do succumb to temptation and have a cigarette, the nicotine you inhale will have a less pleasing effect.

 The available evidence suggests that smokers who take Champix are 300% more likely to quit successfully than those who try to quit without treatment.
-You can order Champix through our convenient online service where our NHS experienced clinicians will review your symptoms.
+Champix is currently unavailable in the UK as the product has been recalled.